rzymek/meteor-fullcalendar/README.md

     {{> fullcalendar defaultView='agendaWeek'}}

-If you want to have options defines in JS (or have them reactive), you can do:
+If you want to have options defined in JS (or have them reactive), you can do:

     <template name="example">
         {{>fullcalendar options}}